datacamp/authoring/docs/courses/exercises/bullet-exercise.md

 2. [Bullet Exercise in R](examples/md/r/BulletExercise.md)
 3. [Bullet Exercise in Python](examples/md/python/BulletExercise.md)

-Please read [this article](/courses/guides/tab-vs-bullet-exercises.html) to understand the distinction between `TabExercise` and `BulletExercise`, and learn when to use one of the over the other.
+Please read [this article](/courses/guides/tab-vs-bullet-exercises.html) to understand how to choose between a `BulletExercise` and a `TabExercise`.

 ## Bullet Console Exercise

-A `BulletConsole` exercise is just like a `BulletExercise`, but the subexercises are all (and all have to be) of the type `ConsoleExercise`.
-The state in between subexercises is preserved so that there is a sense of progression and buildup throughout the subexercises.
-This exercise type is currently supported only for shell courses (`lang: shell`).
+A `BulletConsole` exercise is just like a `BulletExercise`, but its sub-exercises must all be `ConsoleExercise`s.
+State is preserved between sub-exercises to give a sense of progression through the overall exercise.
+This exercise type is currently supported only for Shell courses.

 ![Bullet Console Exercise - Shell](/images/BulletConsoleExerciseShell.png)